bitcoin-s/bitcoin-s/docs/wallet/dlc.md

 //the hash the oracle with sign when the bitcoin price is under $9,000 val loseHash = CryptoUtil.sha256(ByteVector("BTC_UNDER_9000".getBytes)).flip

-//the amounts received in the case of winning the bet val amtReceivedOnWin = Satoshis(100000)
+//the amounts received in the case the oracle signs hash of message "BTC_OVER_9000" val amtReceivedOnWin = Satoshis(100000)

-//the amount received when losing the bet val amtReceivedOnLoss = Satoshis.zero
+//the amount received in the case the oracle signs hash of message "BTC_UNDER_9000" val amtReceivedOnLoss = Satoshis.zero

 (pubKey.bytes ++ rValue.bytes).toHex